datagovsg/job-descriptions/Software_Engineer.md

 - Experience in API development and web MVC frameworks.
 - Proficiency in JavaScript and a second programming language (preferably Python or Scala).
 - Knowledge of relational and non-relational databases.
-- Knowledge of distributed computing concepts like the Actor Model a plus.
+- Familiarity with distributed systems concepts like MapReduce and the Actor Model a plus.
 - Ability to work comfortably in an Agile and fast-paced environment.